oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         should be used only as a last resort. (default: False) --keep-going, -k      Go on with independent jobs if a job fails. (default:
                         False)
+  --rerun-triggers {mtime,params,input,software-env,code} [{mtime,params,input,software-env,code} ...]
+                        Define what triggers the rerunning of a job.
+By default, all triggers are used, which guarantees that results are consistent with the workflow code and configuration.
+If you rather prefer the traditional way of just considering file modification dates, use ' --rerun-trigger mtime'. (default: ['mtime', 'params',
+                        'input', 'software-env', 'code'])
   --force, -f           Force the execution of the selected target or the
                         first rule regardless of already created output.
                         (default: False)